ineedmypills/OBS-Indicator/README.md

     -   **Screen Position**: Choose which corner of the screen to display the icon in.
     -   **Padding**: Fine-tune the icon's exact position with pixel offsets.
     -   **Opacity**: Make the icon more or less transparent.

+> [!WARNING]
+> If the indicator disappears after you change its settings, you'll need to restart OBS Studio for the changes to take effect.